All Products

 6. In the Configuration Review step, confirm the configurations and click Submit.

-Run the nginx -t command to query the path of the configuration file.
-In most cases, the path of the configuration file is /etc/nginx/nginx.conf.
-The path may vary based on the environment that you use.
+You can run the nginx -t command to view the path of the configuration file.
+By default, the path is /etc/nginx/nginx.conf.
+The actual path may vary depending on your environment.

 Note